PrefectHQ/prefect/docs/concepts/incidents.md

 ### Incident reporting

-- Generate detailed reports summarizing the incident, actions taken, and resolution, suitable for compliance and retrospective analysis.
+- Generate a detailed timeline of the incident: actions taken, updates to severity and resolution - suitable for compliance and retrospective analysis.